Acupressure massage is an ancient therapy that can relieve gout pain fast. Discover, here, how acupressure can help you get quick gout pain relief.

 The difference between acupressure massage and normal massage techniques is that acupressure doesn’t use any oils or other equipment, only the bare hands.
 And it targets specific points on the body.

-And the difference between acupressure and acupuncture is that acupressure uses stiff, deep massage to do the ‘magic,’ whilst acupuncture uses long, thin needles for the same outcome.
+The difference between acupressure and acupuncture is that acupressure uses stiff, deep massage to do the ‘magic,’ whilst acupuncture uses long, thin needles for the same outcome.

 It is believed that by using acupressure on the same sites as acupuncture is used, the body’s own healing mechanisms are triggered and enhanced.
 And, depending on how bad the condition is, pain relief can be very quick, or, it may take several sessions to completely relieve the pain.